Economy

 Current Month:

-In May, Canada's merchandise exports were up 1.1%, while imports fell 1.6%.
-As a result, Canada's merchandise trade deficit with the world narrowed from a record $7.6 billion in April to $5.9 billion in May.
+In August, Canada's merchandise exports fell 3.0%, while imports were up 0.9%.
+As a result, Canada's merchandise trade deficit with the world widened from $3.8 billion in July to $6.3 billion in August.

 Previous Month:

-In April, Canada's merchandise exports dropped 10.8%, while imports fell 3.5%.
-As a result, Canada's merchandise trade deficit with the world widened from $2.3 billion in March to $7.1 billion in April.
-This was the largest deficit on record.
+In July, Canada's merchandise exports rose 0.9%, while imports were down 0.7%.
+As a result, Canada's merchandise trade deficit with the world narrowed from $6.0 billion in June to $4.9 billion in July.

 Current Month: